-This Data Processing Agreement and its Annex (“DPA”) reflects the parties’ agreement with respect to the Processing of Personal Data by Binary Defense Systems, LLC (“Binary Defense”) on behalf of Client in connection with the Services under the Master Services Agreement or applicable SOWs between Binary Defense and Client (collectively, the “Agreement”).
+This Data Processing Agreement and its Annex (“DPA”) reflects the parties’ agreement with respect to the Processing of Personal Data by Binary Defense Systems, Inc. (“Binary Defense”) on behalf of Client in connection with the Services under the Master Services Agreement or applicable SOWs between Binary Defense and Client (collectively, the “Agreement”).

 This DPA is incorporated into the Agreement, or SOW(s) if no Master Services Agreement exists between the Parties, and in case of any conflict or inconsistency with the terms of the Agreement, this DPA shall take precedence.
 The term of this DPA shall follow the term of the Agreement.
 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.
 References to the Agreement shall include applicable SOWs and this DPA.

 “California Personal Information” means Personal Data that is subject to the protection of the CCPA.